usrecnik/ddlfs/README.md

 ---------------
 You can use this filesystem with version control software such as Git or Mercurial.
 So far I've tested:

-* Mercurial (`hg`) seems to work without any issues (just don't specify `filesize` mount option).
+* Mercurial (`hg`) seems to work without any issues (use default value `0` for `filesize` mount option).
-* Git won't work properly in current release, because it expects filesystem to report correct filesizes.
-I'm currently working on this - it should be supported in the next release.
-However, providing correct filesizes means reading DDL of specific object even when only its file *attributes* (not contents) are requested.
-Thus, I expect slightly worse performance in this optional mode.
+* Git also seems to work, but requires mount option `filesize=-1`, which means a bit worse performance.
+Consider using `keepcache` mount option in this case.
 * Subversion won't work because it wants to create `.svn` subfolder in *every* folder.
-Problem is that ddlfs only supports storing of DDL in `.sql` files.
+Problem is that ddlfs only supports storing of DDL in `.SQL` files.
 (Git and Mercurial only require one folder bellow mountpoint and that's all)